-The design of the remuneration system is very important, in particular for the following three reasons: First, a remuneration system that yields excessive pay-outs is an important cost that is borne by the company's shareholders.
-Secondly, the remuneration system can strongly influence the attitude of managers toward risk taking, thereby impacting the strategic orientation of a inappropriate company.
-Finally. an remuneration constitutes system an risk that important reputational can compromise investors' trust and the motivation of employees.
+The design of the remuneration system is very important, in particular for the following three reasons: remuneration system that yields excessive pay-outs is an important cost that is borne by the company's shareholders.
+Secondly, the remuneration system can strongly influence the attitude of managers toward risk taking, thereby impacting the strategic orientation of a company.
+Finally, an remuneration inappropriate system constitutes an important reputational risk that can compromise investors' trust and the motivation of employees.